 Of those who rejected the counter, 74.8% left for better salaries, 61.8% left for a better job overall, and 43.9% to try something new—81.6% were satisfied with their new job as a whole.

 When your employer offers a counter, revisit the reasons you began searching in the first place.
-Those reasons will still be there when the honeymoon phase is over.
+Those reasons may still be there when the honeymoon phase is over.

 Breaking Trust Is Risky Business

-If you give notice and accept a counter, you have already broken trust, creating long-term risk.
-Bob shares insights about the dangers of this dynamic.
-“You quit; you gave notice.
+If you give notice and then accept your employer’s counteroffer, you have already broken their trust.
+Bob emphasizes the risks involved, “You quit; you gave notice.
 That changed everything.
-Your boss will never trust you in the same way they did before.
-There will be a subtle tendency not to share confidential information and not to give you choice projects—to trust you less.
-In my experience, more than 90% of people who accept a counteroffer end up leaving the company within a year.”
+Your boss won’t likely trust you in the same way they did before.
+There may be a subtle tendency not to share confidential information and not to give you choice projects.
+In my experience, more than 90% of people who accept a counteroffer still end up leaving the company within a year.”

 In an analysis published in the Harvard Business Review, researchers found that “nearly 80% of senior executives and 60% of HR leaders cited diminished trust and compromised reputation” as negative consequences of accepting a counteroffer.
 And “40% of senior executives and HR leaders alike agreed that accepting a counteroffer from a current employer will adversely affect one’s career.”

-Suppose you would consider accepting a counter from your employer.
-In that case, Aileen offers this advice, “If you are thinking about leaving because there is something you want to change, ask your employer about that before you give notice.”
+As you’re job searching, think about whether you might consider accepting a counter from your employer—what would tempt you to stay?
+Aileen offers this advice, “If you are thinking about leaving because there is something you want to change, ask your employer about that before you give notice.”

 Know Your Value and Expect What You Deserve